-Candidate securing not less than 50% but below - Second Class 60%
+Candidate securing not less than 50% but - Second Class below 60% pass all semester examinations in the first chance and who pass all semester examination in the first chance.

-Candidate securing 60% and above and who passes all semester examinations in the first chance or with the immediate junior batch.
+Candidate securing 60% and above and who passes all semester examinations in the first First Class chance or with the immediate junior batch.
+Thist Class